 The secret to nurturing trust in your family office network starts by acknowledging that there are three types of value to be maintained, not two.
-We often ask those in prominent positions for their time and their money, which we value highly.
-However, the third type of value comes from honouring these relationships and a different approach to these interactions only serves to benefit any future ventures.
+Time and money are the obvious ones, but here's why the third, relationships, need to be prioritised too.

 It has been 32 years since the transition began in post-communist countries.
-This peaceful uprising led by Poland in 1989, ended after two years when Mikhail Gorbachev acknowledged the unification of West and East Germany.
 Despite this transformation, however, there’s still a large discrepancy between Eastern and Western Europe.
 This is especially apparent in the investment sector, where investors are either hesitant to get involved or are entirely unaware of the exciting opportunities that exist within the Eastern European market.